ZenobiaDevelopment/bmw.js/README.md

 # bmw.js

-The brand new wrapper for BMW AOS API.
+The brand new wrapper for BMW AOS API (Under Development).

 ## Disclaimer